-Sandi Sonnenfeld ’s short fiction and personal essays have been published in more than 30 literary magazines and anthologies, including Sojourner, Hayden’s Ferry Review, Another Chicago Magazine, The Storyteller, Raven Chronicles, Necessary Fiction, Perigee, Mr. Bellers’ Neighborhood, and Doctor TJ Eckleburg Review, to name just a few.
-A graduate of Mount Holyoke College, Sandi holds an MFA in Fiction Writing from the University of Washington, where she won the Loren D. Milliman Writing Fellowship.
-With the publication of her memoir, This Is How I Speak (2002: Impassio Press), she was named a Fall 2002 Celebration Author by the Pacific Northwest Booksellers Association, which recognizes writers whose work merits special notice.
-She resides in the beautiful Hudson Valley with husband Warren Berry and two of the world’s most perfect cats.
-She's currently working on a historical novel set in 17th-century Russia.
+Sandi Sonnenfeld is the author of the memoir, This is How I Speak (2002: Impassio Press), for which she was named a Celebration Author by the Pacific Northwest Booksellers Association, which recognizes writers whose work merits special notice.
+Her short stories and personal essays have appeared in more than 30 literary magazines and anthologies, including Sojourner, Hayden’s Ferry Review, Another Chicago Magazine, The Storyteller, Raven Chronicles, Necessary Fiction, Perigee, Mr. Bellers’ Neighborhood, and Doctor TJ Eckleburg Review, to name just a few.
+A graduate of Mount Holyoke College, Sandi holds an MFA in Fiction Writing from the University of Washington, where she won the Loren D. Milliman Writing Fellowship Prize.
+She resides in the beautiful Hudson Valley with husband Warren Berry and the world’s two most perfect cats.
+She's currently writing a historical novel set in 17th-century Russia.

-Currently Communications Consultant at the Authors Guild, Sandi also has a strong background as a business journalist and communications writer.
-On behalf of corporate executives, she has ghostwritten more than 250 articles which have been published in a wide variety of mainstream and trade publications, including Bloomberg BusinessWeek, Forbes, Inc., HuffPost, and Publishers' Weekly to name a few.
+Sandi also has a strong background as a corporate communications professional, journalist and ghostwriter.
+On behalf of business executives, she has ghostwritten more than 250 articles that have been published in a wide variety of mainstream and trade publications, including Bloomberg BusinessWeek, Forbes, Inc., HuffPost, and Publishers' Weekly to name a few.
 Under her own byline, her journalism pieces have appeared in Harvard Business Review; Animals Magazine (Massachusetts Society for the Prevention of Cruelty to Animals); Poughkeepsie Journal; Seattle Business Journal; Journal of Medical Marketing; Bulldog Reporter; and Travel International.

 Awards and Recognition